MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ## Choosing between Evergreen and Fixed Version distribution modes

-The [Download the WebView2 Runtime][Webview2Installer] page provides multiple options for ensuring that the WebView2 Runtime is on client machines.
+The [Download the WebView2 Runtime][Webview2Installer] section of the **Microsoft Edge WebView2** page provides several options for ensuring that the WebView2 Runtime is on client machines.

 :::image type="complex" source="../media/runtime-distrib-options.png" alt-text="Options for distributing and updating the WebView2 Runtime" lightbox="../media/runtime-distrib-options.png":::
     Options for distributing and updating the WebView2 Runtime
 :::image-end:::

-*   The **Evergreen Bootstrapper** section of the download page provides a small Evergreen runtime bootstrapper that runs on the client machine, for online users.
+*   The **Evergreen Bootstrapper** section of the page provides a small Evergreen runtime bootstrapper that runs on the client machine, for online users.
 You can use the bootstrapper a couple different ways:

     *   Link to the bootstrapper, using a link you obtain from the **Get the Link** button.
 Your app uses this link to programmatically download the bootstrapper on the end user's device and invoke the bootstrapper.
 This approach avoids the need to package anything with your app.
 This approach has a dependency on Microsoft's CDN.
 This approach only works with clients that are online.

     *   Download the bootstrapper (using the **Download** button in the **Bootstrapper** section) and then distribute the bootstrapper with your app.
 In this approach, you package the bootstrapper with your app installer/updater or with your app itself, and invoke the bootstrapper that you included with your app.
 This approach avoids dependency on Microsoft's CDN.
 This approach only works with clients that are online.

-*  The **Evergreen Standalone Installer** section of the download page provides a large, standalone Evergreen installer, for offline users.
+*  The **Evergreen Standalone Installer** section of the page provides a large, standalone Evergreen installer, for offline users.
 In this approach, you package the standalone installer with your app installer/updater or app itself, and invoke the Evergreen Standalone installer.
 This approach avoids dependency on Microsoft's CDN.
 This approach works both with clients that are offline and online.

-*  The **Fixed Version** section of the download page provides a Fixed Version runtime that you distribute along with your app.
+*  The **Fixed Version** section of the page provides a Fixed Version runtime that you distribute along with your app.

 The Evergreen distribution mode is recommended for most apps.
 The Evergreen and Fixed Version approaches are summarized below.